Part 3: Management and Accountability

 - 8 ANAO access clauses and exempt contracts

-The Secretary to the Treasury provides general oversight of the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment activities.
+The Secretary to the Treasury holds responsibility for specific authorities over the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment activities.
 The Secretary approves detailed debt management and investment policies, sets operational limits and addresses any breaches of those limits.
 In discharging his responsibilities, the Secretary is advised by the AOFM Advisory Board.

 AOFM Advisory Board

-- Dr Martin Parkinson PSM, Secretary to the Treasury, Chair (replacing Dr Ken Henry in April 2011);
+- Dr Martin Parkinson PSM, Secretary to the Treasury, Chair;

-- Tony Cole AO, Executive Director of Mercer Investment Nominees (Australia) Pty.
-Ltd., Director of the Northern Territory Treasury Corporation, Chairman of the Melbourne Institute Advisory Board and Trustee Director of Australian Reward Investment Alliance;
+- Tony Cole AO, Director of the Northern Territory Treasury Corporation, Chairman of the Melbourne Institute Advisory Board and Trustee Director to Commonwealth Superannuation Corporation;

 - David Martine, Deputy Secretary, Budget Group, Department of Finance and Deregulation;